 By engaging a chain of support that involves citizens, we can help save lives while the ambulance is on its way.
 Citizen responders are alerted via a dispatch centre and provided with in-app directions to the person who is suffering a cardiac arrest.
 The system has been active since 2010 and was first rolled out in Stockholm.
-Today, the system is operational in eight regions across Sweden under the name Sms-livräddare and nationwide across Denmark where it is known as TrygFonden Hjerteløber.
+Today, the system is operational in eleven regions across Sweden under the name Sms-livräddare and nationwide across Denmark where it is known as TrygFonden Hjerteløber.

 Our system helps people who suffer an out-of-hospital cardiac arrest to increase their chances of survival.
 Read more about how it works.

 We’ve been granted funds from European Regional Development Fund.
 This means that we can expand and save more lives in Europe.

 InUSe Award, 2019